SHOCKER: I don’t believe in youth empowerment – Adesina

 By Nwafor Sunday with Agency report

-The President of the African Development Bank, Dr Akinwumi Adesina, has disagreed with many who believe in youth empowerment.
+The President of the African Development Bank (AfDB), Dr Akinwumi Adesina, has disagreed with many who believe in youth empowerment.
 He said that youth investment is the only key to unlock the envisioned potentials of youth.

 When interviewed on the sidelines of the just-ended World Bank/International Monetary Fund Annual Meetings in Washington DC, Adesina said: